Kolach (cake): Variants

+Europe

 In Moravia, large koláče are popular.
 In some areas, they have regional names: for example, in Wallachia, they bake so-called frgály, approximately 25 cm in diameter.
 These are made of yeast dough and are most often filled with jam from apples, pears, or plums.
 In southern and western Bohemia (especially in the Chod region), koláče are also large in diameter and decorated with contrasting ornaments, most often made of povidla, poppy seeds, and cottage cheese.
 They are usually round in shape.